 Pigs Eye Lake is located in Ramsey County, just east of downtown St. Paul, Minnesota, in upper Pool 2 of the Mississippi River.
 Due to the lake’s close proximity to the Mississippi River, the lake water level is controlled by the level of the river.
 The lake is located in the Mississippi River Bottomlands Subwatershed.

 The lake is a valuable wildlife habitat resource and is utilized by a variety of birds and mammals.
 However, due to high turbidity and phosphorus levels the lake is classified as hypereutrophic.
 Sedimentation, low transparency and nutrient loading have caused the water quality and habitat suitability in the lake to be poor.
-Additional factors such as wind fetch and high rough fish populations are also impacting the water quality and habitat suitability.
+Additional factors such as wind fetch and high carp populations are also impacting the water quality and habitat suitability.

 Section 204 of the Water Resources Development Act of 1992, as amended.

-Federal estimate $8,400,000
+Federal Estimate $8,400,000

-Total project cost $12,600,000
+Total Project Cost $12,600,000